Eightfold-Way-Consultants/vpnserver/README.md

 - security group: (sg-1234abcd)
 - public ip: 54.211.69.96

 The IP range is the starting address which the VPN server will begin allocating internal IPs to clients.
 Should be in the same subnet.
 By convention we use x.x.10.0.
+The final digit needs to be 0.

 **Log in to the instance using SSH**.
 You should have automatically downloaded a *.pem file when you created a key for the server.
 If using Windows, use *puttyGen* to convert the PEM key to a PPK file.